imurray/redirectify/README.md

   extension development getting started guide](https://developer.chrome.com/extensions/getstarted) for more details.
 I've found the Chrome documentation and API harder to work with than Firefox's.
 Also the Chrome webstore makes you pay to register as a developer and is less responsive, which is a turn-off for casual development.

+The code is written as a WebExtension, originally for Firefox.
+It works nearly as well from the same code in Chrome.
+It could probably be made to work in some other browsers, perhaps with some tweaking.
+But not by me.